 The first time you login into RAM2, there are no shops or cells.
 If assets have been discovered, there will be a list of Unassigned Assets.

 Your first steps at this point will be to create shops, and cells, and, after this, to assign assets to cells.
 These steps are described in the next sections.
+After this, you can view and manage alerts that are received for assets, and see the Risk Level for the shops and cells, based, in part, on the Risk Levels of their assets.

 The Dashboard